xmos/sw_usb_audio/app_usb_aud_xk_u8_2c/README.rst

 Key Features
 ............

-The app_usb_aud_xk_u8_2c application is designed to run on the XMOS Mult-Function Audio (MFA) Board (XR-USB-AUDIO-U8-2C) version 1.1.
+The app_usb_aud_xk_u8_2c application is designed to run on the XMOS Multi-Function Audio (MFA) Board (XR-USB-AUDIO-U8-2C) version 1.1.
 This should be used in conjunction with a valid USB Slice including valid USB Device functionality (e.g. a USB B connector).
 The application uses the XMOS USB Audio framework to implement a USB Audio device with the following key features:

 - USB Audio Class 2.0 Compliant

 - Fully Asynchronous operation

-- 2 channels analogue input (Via I2S to 1 x stereo ADC)
+- 2 channels analogue input (Via I2S from 1 x stereo ADC)

 - 2 channels analogue output (Via I2S to 1 x stereo DAC), configured via I2C